 In the bustling streets of Cairo, overflowed with people hurrying to their work, life advances in hectic rhythms.
-Traffic congestion, noise and buses crammed with men and women, this is the usual imagery of a big city on its way to progress.
-But underneath this cloak of normality, a particular type of crime thrives in the small-scale world of public transportation, so subtle and elusive to the untrained eye, that seems to be nonexistent.
-Women of all ages, regardless of their attire, are sexually objectified and abused on a daily basis, tolerating silently the perverted needs of male passengers.
-How could a woman defend herself from such an assault, shield herself from the anguish and the shame of repeated harassment, when a nation's male population remains untouched by this obscenity?Written by
+Traffic congestion, noise and buses crammed with men and women--this is usual for a big city on its way to progress.
+But, underneath this cloak of normality, a particular type of crime thrives in the small-scale world of public transportation--so subtle and elusive to the untrained eye--that seems, practically, nonexistent.
+Women of all ages, regardless of their attire, are sexually objectified and abused on a daily basis, silently tolerating the perverted needs of male passengers.
+Under those circumstances, how can a woman defend herself from their assaults; shield herself against the anguish and the shame of the repeated harassment, when a nation's male population remains untouched by this obscenity?Written by

 Mohamed Diab, the director should be congratulated for this gripping presentation of the silent humiliation suffered by Egyptian women and the courage of three women in fighting back against all odds.
 If Fayza's simple step brings he system to the point of examining its flaws, Seba and Nelly garner the much needed support to provide a platform for the voice of the suffering women.
 The sound track is excellent and the editing is superb, providing the best support to the clear and commendable cinematography.
 All the characters have acted so well, it looks as if it is happening in our presence.
 One of the best films destined to change the perspective of the society in the way it allows such gross injustice to go unpunished.
 The end is dramatic and deeply touching, adding a feather in the director's cap.

 14 of 15 people found this review helpful.